chanosky/ServiceModuleAPITest/README.md

 Here are the prerequisites in order to run the script:

+ - [ ] git 2.33.0.windows.2 or latest should be installed for windows in order to take advantage of git commands in the command line
  - [ ] nodejs v17.6.0 or latest, should be built in with the latest "npm"
  - [ ] Mocha.js v10.2.0 or latest (will automatically be installed using the package.json file)
  - [ ] Axios v1.3.2 or latest (will automatically be installed using the package.json file)